 The program involves the performing of computer forensics on hosts that potentially contain Category 1 - Restricted Data and have become compromised through infection or other means.
 In the event that it is determined that Category 1 - Restricted Data has been copied without authorization, UB is required to report it.
 Category 1- Restricted Data includes, but is not limited to: Social Security Numbers, driver license numbers, state-issued non-driver ID number, bank or financial account numbers, HIPAA-regulated protected health information, passport numbers, and UBIT authentication credentials.
 Refer to the Data Risk Classification Policy for more information about data classifications used at UB.

 The steps in following diagram should be followed to determine whether or not the Information Security Office should be involved when a host is compromised.
 If there is any doubt, contact the Information Security Office.

-Regulated private data is defined in NYS General Business Law 899-aa as "private information" and contains social security numbers, driver's license number or non-driver identification card number, and account numbers that permit access to an individual's financial account.
-The law requires that we report when this information has been downloaded or copied without authorization, or when the University reasonably believes that this information has been downloaded or copied without authorization.
+Category 1- Restricted Data is defined in the NYS General Business Law 899 as "private information" and contains Social Security Numbers, driver's license number or non-driver identification card number, and account numbers that permit access to an individual's financial account.
+The law requires that the University reports when this information has been downloaded or copied without authorization, or when the University reasonably believes that this information has been downloaded or copied without authorization.

-Identity Finder is meant to be used prior to indications of infection to detect regulated private data.
-Please do not use Identity Finder to look for regulated private data once a machine is deemed compromised or potentially compromised.
+Spirion is meant to be used prior to indications of infection to detect Category 1- Restricted Data.
+Do not use Spririon to look for Category 1- Restricted Data once a machine is deemed compromised or potentially compromised.

-There is a short 12 minute video available in UBlearns (Handling Data Safely Unit 2: Regulated Private Data) that is intended to raise awareness of the issues surrounding regulated private data.
-Anyone with a UBITName can self-enroll in the UBLearns course to review the material.
-Please use this material within your departments to help people understand how to properly handle regulated private data.
+The Handling Data Safely course is available as a self-paced, online training though UB Edge.
+The Handling Restricted Data section is intended to raise awareness of the issues surrounding restricted data.
+Anyone with a UBITName can self-enroll in the UB Edge course.
+The ISO recommends using this training material within your department to help employees understand how to properly handle restricted data.

-We continue to ask for your assistance in limiting the use of regulated private data and bringing awareness to faculty and staff on the risks of storing it on their computers and portable devices.
-The best way to protect regulated private data is to ensure employees that require it to perform their job are able to work with it in a secure environment.
+We continue to ask for your assistance in limiting the use of Category 1- Restricted Data and heightening faculty, staff, and student awareness of the risks associated with storing such data on computers and portable devices.
+The best way to protect Category 1- Restricted Data is to ensure employees that require it to perform their job are able to work with it in a secure environment.